Contaflex SLR: Contaflex 126

-The Contaflex 126 is a completely different body.
-Its only relation to the rest of the Contaflex family is its name.
+The Contaflex 126 is related to the Contaflex SLR family primarily by its name and general appearance, as it takes a different film format (126 film) and uses a different shutter technology (focal plane shutter) than the rest of the family.
+Voigtländer had developed it as the Icarex 126, and it was released as a Zeiss Ikon camera after Voigtländer's operations were consolidated into its larger parent in the late 1960s.
 It was introduced in 1967 to accept Kodak 126 (Instamatic) cartridges.
-It was one of the very few SLRs taking 126 film, and one of the very few ambitious cameras using that film.
-(Two other examples of 126 SLRs are the Rollei SL26 and Kodak Instamatic Reflex.)
+It was one of the very few SLRs taking 126 film, and one of the very few cameras using that film aimed at the premium market.
+Two other examples of 126 SLRs are the Rollei SL26 and Kodak Instamatic Reflex.